emmannweb/custom-post-type-and-taxonomy/README.md

 ### Display your custom post type in the frond-end

-you will to query where you want to show your custom post type like so:
+you will need to query where you want to show your custom post type like so:

        <?php